JoseHerminioCollas/remote_r-wat/README.md

 #### Provenance

 Mobile device records initial verification and records conditions.
-Characteristics such as weight, size, latitude, longitude, temperature, photographs of the object The minting is done upon discovery or harvest or is prepared to be taken to a base station that is connected to the internet.
+Characteristics such as weight, size, latitude, longitude, temperature, photographs of the object.
+The minting is done upon discovery or harvest or is prepared to be taken to a base station that is connected to the internet.
 The product may require specialized packaging with sensors that will record information onto the blockchain.

 #### Track and Trace Dashboard Application